sauravnaruka/snip/README.md

 - sqlite-vec: Open-source vector similarity search for SQLite
 - LanceDB: Local-first, simple setup, small–medium scale
 - Weaviate: Full-featured, GraphQL API, complex schema

+#### Chunking

+f we create an embedding for a short paragraph, it works well.
+However, when we try to embed a long paragraph into a single embedding, several issues arise:

+- Semantic dilution: Combining multiple topics into one embedding causes the overall meaning to become less precise.
+- Token limit: The model can only process a limited number of tokens.
+- Reduced precision: Specific concepts tend to get "averaged out," weakening their distinct representation.
+- Irrelevant matches: Certain parts of the long text may lead to poor or unrelated search matches.

+Chunking solve this problem by splitting long documents into smaller pieces.

+##### Fixed-Size Chunking

+The simplest chunking approach is to split the text into fixed-size pieces based on character count or word count.

+- Predictable size: All chunks are roughly the same length
+- Simple implementation: Easy to understand and implement
+- Fast runtime performance: Fast chunking with minimal computation
+- Token control: Can ensure chunks fit model limits

+However, fixed-size chunking has one major drawback — a paragraph can be split at arbitrary points, leading to a loss of context.

+To address this, we use a technique called chunk overlap, where consecutive chunks share a portion of text to maintain continuity.

+The optimal overlap size depends on the nature of the data and should be verified experimentally, but a 20% overlap is a good starting point.